Ernestug/Car-Sales/README.md

 ## Data Cleaning & Preparation

 The data cleaning process began in the Power Query Editor in Power BI.
 Here, some major operations such as removal of duplicates, removal of blank rows, and removal of unwanted columns were done.
 Other text operations such as capitalising, trimming, and replacing values were also carried out on some columns.
-The [M Query Codes] from the Power Query Editor have been attached to this repository.
+The [M Query Codes](https://github.com/Ernestug/Car-Sales/blob/main/Power%20Query%20Editor%20(M%20Codes).txt) from the Power Query Editor have been attached to this repository.
 Please note that the Power Query Editor automatically writes/generates these codes based on the steps applied in the editor.

 After data cleaning. it was observed that some months were not represented in the dataset.
 To correct this and ensure adequate trend analysis, I created a new table (car_prices_2) using SQL with certain conditions specified.
 This ensured that all months had sales values in the data visualization.

 In addition, I created new measures and new columns to provide in-depth insights into the various sales records.
 Some of the measures and columns include:

-- % MoM Variance: This measure was created to visualize the month-on-month percentage difference in sales and quantity sold.
+- **% MoM Variance:** This measure was created to visualize the month-on-month percentage difference in sales and quantity sold.
-- % YoY Variance: This was used to visualize the year-on-year percentage difference in sales and quantity sold.
+- **%YoY Variance:** This was used to visualize the year-on-year percentage difference in sales and quantity sold.
-- 2022 & 2023 Sales: These two measures were created to visualize the total sales generated in 2022 and 2023 respectively.
+- **2022 & 2023 Sales:** These two measures were created to visualize the total sales generated in 2022 and 2023 respectively.
-- Manufacture Year (Grouped): This column was created to group the manufacture years in 3s (1983 - 1985, 1986 - 1989, 1990 - 1992, etc.).
+- **Manufacture Year (Grouped):** This column was created to group the manufacture years in 3s (1983 - 1985, 1986 - 1989, 1990 - 1992, etc.).
 This was done because there was a long range of manufacture years in the dataset (from 1983 to 2015).
-- Day of Week: This new column was created to extract the specific day of the week from the sales date column.
+- **Day of Week:** This new column was created to extract the specific day of the week from the sales date column.

 I also created a Calendar Table to provide an extensive hierarchy from the "Date Sold" column - splitting the dates into Year, Month, Quarter, and Day.
-Click [here] to view the DAX functions used to create the measures, calculated columns, and table.
+Click [here](https://github.com/Ernestug/Car-Sales/blob/main/DAX%20Functions.txt) to view the DAX functions used to create the measures, calculated columns, and table.

 ## Data Model

 The Data Model was automatically created in Power BI.
 This clearly shows the relationship and cardinality between the various tables in this project.

 ![](https://github.com/Ernestug/Car-Sales/blob/main/Images/Data%20Model.png)

 ## Data Analysis & Visualization